Do I need a permit?

 • Solar panel installation

-• Flatwork
+• Mechanical:

-• HVAC work – Installation or Replacement
+• HVAC work – Installation, replacement or relocation

-• New or replacement siding
+• Water heater - Installation or replacement

-• Plumbing work
+• Plumbing work:

 • French drains